From £19,720

 Choose your speed carefully and, out of town at least, the C4 can be agreeable enough, then.
 It doesn’t respond receptively to being hurried, and those relatively skinny tyres don’t produce much outright lateral grip when you do, although the car’s electronic stability control acts pretty subtly, and effectively, to counteract understeer when it inevitably presents, so the C4 remains stable in most circumstances.
 But it’s not a car to easily take to, to gel with, or to enjoy driving in anything more than a fairly disinterested way.

-Much of the success of this car’s positioning rests on its refinement; and it is a quiet-operating car in objectively measurable terms, when the surface is smooth.
-Tested in comparable conditions, our test car proved 1dB quieter than an equivalent Volkswagen Golf 1.5 e-TSI at both 30mph and 50mph, and 2dB quieter at idle and 70mph.
-Those skinny wheels and tyres and the hydraulic mountings in the suspension will have made sizeable contributions to that, as will the aerodynamic body design.
+Much of the success of this car’s positioning rests on its refinement and it operates quietly in objectively measurable terms when the surface is smooth – such as on our test run on the outskirts of Barcelona.
+Those skinny wheels and tyres and the hydraulic mountings in the suspension make sizeable contributions to that, as does the aerodynamic body design.

 The car doesn’t feel particularly calm or especially comfortable in subjective terms, though.
 There’s an agreeable lope and float about the ride over longer-wave undulations taken at just the right speed (namely, that 45-55mph cross-country gait).